ArekStasko/PlantCare/README.md

 Important Information about TODO list :
 - This todo list is quite outdated, during development a lot of new topics came out and there were no time to update this list with new informations.
 I will do it asap and describe it a little more.
+- Figma and Workflow diagrams will be replaced with new sources

 TODO:
 [ This list will be continuously modified due to changes in app ]